Itimoto/Potato.Irish-Server/README.md

 *It's running HTTPS/SPDY, so the SSL Cert files are omitted.
 Remember -- you can generate your own with [Certbot / Let's Encrypt](https://certbot.eff.org/)!

 ## Neat.
 Time to get it Up-And-Running.
 How?
-Grab your favorite Terminal/Console, then clone into this Repository from the location of your choice.
+Grab your favorite Terminal/Console, install Node.JS/NPM, then clone into this Repository from the location of your choice.
 ```
 git clone https://github.com/Itimoto/Potato.Irish-Server